venkataPalacherla/Quadroto-Control-with-LQR-iLQR/README.md

   ## iLQR Controller
 iLQR controller uses an iterative optimization algorithm to find the optimal control inputs for a system.
 It updates the control inputs based on the system's response to the current inputs, and iterates until the desired performance is achieved.

-The mathematical model of the system is linearized around the state and control to use the LQR controller.
+The mathematical model of the system is linearized around the state and control to use the iLQR controller.
 ```python
 get_linearization(state,control)
 ```